-Independent What do we believe What methods could will indicate success?
-Advocacy National be used to gather the Outcomes Indicators information?
-Independent advocacy questionnaires People are having enables people to be conversations about self-rating scales better informed about their options 1:1 interviews their rights, as well as People are talking understanding their focus groups about their rights needs and wishes informal feedback People are able to and the choices they have.
-It increases their describe what they observation want to happen agency and power case notes to choose their own People are clear actions freely, as much about the plans they as possible. have for the future
+Independent Advocacy National Outcome Statement 1

+Independent advocacy enables people to be better informed about their rights, as well as understanding their needs and wishes and the choices they have.
+It increases their agency and power to choose their own actions freely, as much as possible.

-Independent Advocacy National Outcomes
+Independent Advocacy National Outcome Statement 2